upserve/docker-api/README.md

 ## Global calls

 All of the following examples require a connection to a Docker server.
-See the <a href="starting up">Starting up</a> section above for more information.
+See the <a href="#starting-up">Starting up</a> section above for more information.

 ```ruby
 require 'docker'